 The personal data we collect, is collected and used for the purposes as listed hereunder:

-(a) In the event you use the contact form on our Website you can send us a message, and we will use your personal data in order to reply to your query, via e-mail or telephone;
+(a) In the event you use the contact form on our Websites you can send us a message, and we will use your personal data in order to reply to your query or complaint, via e-mail or telephone;

-(b) In the event you register for our newsletter, your e-mail address will be used in order to send you our newsletters, which may include invites to events, seminars, etc. organized by us.
+(b) In the event you register for our Newsletter, your e-mail address will be used in order to send you our newsletters and occasional e-mails about our activities and services which may include invites to other events, seminars, news, etc.

 (c) In the event you register for our events, seminars, etc., we will use your personal data in order to grant and manage your participation.
 Please note some online events could be recorded and some pictures could be taken.
 As a consequence, your image and voice could be included in this recording and previously shared on EIT KIC Urban Mobility, S.L. website or social media accounts.

-(g) We may also use your personal data to fulfil our obligations as set out by the applicable law.
+(h) We process your personal data to fulfil our obligations as set out by the applicable law.

 The following categories of personal data will be processed by us for the purposes as listed above:

-(e) Transaction data: We collect personal data relating to transactions that you make through the Website, including your contact data, payment information and the goods and/or services purchased.
+(h) Transaction data: We collect personal data relating to transactions that you make through the Websites, including your contact data, payment information and the goods and/or services purchased.
 This is personal data provided directly by you.